-Beauty was considered one of the most important parts during the Heian period, making one a good person.
-Before Ohaguro term, aristocratic men and women in Japan powdered their faces and blackened their teeth in the cosmetic terms.
+Beauty was considered one of the most important parts of the Heian period, making one a good person.
+Before Ohaguro’s term, aristocratic men and women in Japan powdered their faces and blackened their teeth in cosmetic terms.
 The male courtly idealized a faint mustache and thin goatee when women’s mouths were painted small and red.
-The plucked or shaved and redrawn higher their eyebrows on the forehead.
+They plucked or shaved and redrawn higher their eyebrows on the forehead.
 Junihitoe is a twelve-layered robe included in courtly woman’s formal dress, and they cultivated shiny, black flowing hair.

 Feeling bearing?
 Ok, it’s enough for today.
 This whole article has added so much important information about the Heian period’s history and culture.
 For making this article, I took some help from some valid sources.
 Though there always have a possibility of making mistakes.
 If you can find any wrong information in your reading period, please take it to your kind attention and leave a comment in the following comment box.
 Because your comments are always important to me, stay linked with our website for getting more updates.